superseriousbusiness/gotosocial/docs/federation/interaction_policy.md

 In the `interactionPolicy` object:

-- `canLike` is a sub-policy which indicates who is permitted to create a `Like` with the post URI as the `Object` of the `Like`.
+- `canLike` is a sub-policy which indicates who is permitted to create a `Like` with the post URI as the `object` of the `Like`.
-- `canReply` is a sub-policy which indicates who is permitted to create a post with `inReplyTo` set to the URI of the post.
+- `canReply` is a sub-policy which indicates who is permitted to create a post with `inReplyTo` set to the URI/ID of the post.
-- `canAnnounce` is a sub-policy which indicates who is permitted to create an `Announce` with the post URI as the `Object` of the `Announce`.
+- `canAnnounce` is a sub-policy which indicates who is permitted to create an `Announce` with the post URI/ID as the `object` of the `Announce`.

 And:

-- `always` denotes ActivityPub URIs/IDs of `Actor`s or `Collection`s of `Actor`s who are permitted to create + distribute an interaction without manual approval from the interacted-with user.
+- `always` denotes ActivityPub URIs/IDs of `Actor`s or `Collection`s of `Actor`s who are permitted to create + distribute an interaction targeting a post without requiring manual approval by the post author.
-- `approvalRequired` denotes ActivityPub URIs/IDs of `Actor`s or `Collection`s of `Actor`s who are permitted create + distribute an interaction, but **should wait for** an `Accept` before distributing an interaction.
+- `approvalRequired` denotes ActivityPub URIs/IDs of `Actor`s or `Collection`s of `Actor`s who are permitted to create an interaction targeting a post, but should wait for manual approval by the post author before distributing it (see [Requesting, Obtaining, and Validating Approval](#requesting-obtaining-and-validating-approval)).

 Valid URI entries in `always` and `approvalRequired` include: